 The hike from Ap Lei Chau to Ap Lei Pai, via Mount Johnston (Yuk Kwai Shan), fascinates me for one reason.
 And that’s because it feels like an “island-hopping” hike.
-Think about it, you go from a large island (Hong Kong Island), to a small island (Ap Lei Chau), and then to an even smaller island (Ap Lei Pai)!
-Sure, the hike only starts from Ap Lei Chau, and ends at Ap Lei Pai.
-But I still like the mental image of an island-hopping hike.
+Think about it, you go from a large island (Hong Kong Island) to a small island (Ap Lei Chau), and then to an even smaller island (Ap Lei Pai)!
+Sure, the hike only starts from Ap Lei Chau and ends at Ap Lei Pai.
+But I still like to describe it as an island-hopping hike.

 The hike is best summed up as a steep incline, followed by a steep decline, a sandbar, and finally crossing an island to get to the lighthouse.
 And it’s that initial steepness that makes it challenging.

 It’s also the reason why there are warning signs on either side of Mount Johnston.
 The hiking trail traversing the hill is extremely steep, and not for everyone!
 In fact, the slope facing Ap Lei Pai, with its jagged rocks, is also quite treacherous.

 But fortunately, the hike to Ap Lei Pai is quite short.
 So the challenge posed by Mount Johnston is also short-lived.

 - Proper hiking shoes.